roman-milk/roman-milk.github.io/becoming-a-slut-wife-christina.md

  Sorry, nothing to report about April First Friday.
 A group of us went to Applebee's and after pre-dinner and post-dinner margaritas I got pretty wasted.
 After everybody else left I went and sat at the bar and had a couple of coffees while I flirted with the bartender.
 He offered to drive me home, but I was too tired to wait for the end of his shift so he called me a cab and stuffed his phone number in my purse.
 He was kind of hunky and I didn't throw his number away.

  Today I took our son to the "Y" for free swim time and met a very nice father who was there with his daughter.
 He was charming and the time flew and we exchanged numbers so we could set up another swim date.
 Hmmm...
-Report_Story #1